ruthmoog/the-java-tutorials/README.md

 # Learning Java with The Java Turotials

-I'm using [The Java Tutorials](https://docs.oracle.com/javase/tutorial/java/TOC.html) to learn Java, and recording my progress here.
+I'm using [The Java Tutorials](https://docs.oracle.com/javase/tutorial/java/TOC.html) and [Codecademy](https://www.codecademy.com/) to learn Java, and recording my progress here.

 ## Done